ball2004244/KIPE-member-management/README.md

 - database.py: contains all information about the process of communicating with MySQL database.

 ## How to run this program?
-Currently, the system is not yet published on the internet.
-However, we can still run the program in the development settings.
+Currently, the system can be run in two different ways:

+### In development settings
 To run the system in development mode, please follow these steps:
 1. Enable the virtual environment by addressing the activate file at venv/Scripts/activate
 2. Even though all the dependencies are pre-installed, you can reinstall them in case any error occur.
 The information about dependencies are mentioned in each documents, and also in the file requirements.txt
 3. Run the file server/server.py using python.
 The message "Server is running at port 8000" will pop up means that the server is running properly.
 4. Run the file client/gui_design.py using python.
 A desktop window will pop up if there is no error.
 5. Play around with the client-side features, and take a look at the console on both client and server-side.

+### In production settings
+To run the system in production mode, please follow these steps:
+1. Enable the virtual environment by addressing the activate file at venv/Scripts/activate
+2. The server is already hosted at http://kipevietnam.com/hr_server, so you don't need to run the server file.
+However, you can still check it out in the production folder.
+3. Run the file production/client/gui_design.py using python.
+This is a configurated application that connect to the online server.